princebansal7/DSA-Sheets-Code/README.md

       //  }

       // So, they remove recursion completely => No Auxillary space requirement => SC: O(N) -> theta(1)
-      //  => if this optimisation was not done, then we would've need O(N) aux space for recursie calls,
+      //  => if this optimization was not done, then we would've need O(N) aux space for recursive calls,
       //     need to save the states of function and then need to resume for those states, but now with
-      //     that Optimisation all that overhead is Gone.
+      //     that Optimization all that overhead is Gone.

       // Those above Changes which Modern compilers make is called "Tail call Elimination"
-      // So, Always prefer Tail recusive solutions as they are more optimised
+      // So, Always prefer Tail reclusive solutions as they are more optimized

       // Tail Recursive
       void printNto1(int n)